COUNTA Function

 What is the COUNTIF function?

-The COUNTIF is categorized as a statistical function that counts the number of cells meeting a single criterion.
+The COUNTIF Function is categorized as a statistical function that counts the number of cells meeting a single criterion.

 For example, suppose the criteria are to identify all the cells with numbers greater than 7.
 In that case, the function will easily identify those cells and return their count in the selected cell.

-If the criteria is to identify how many cells contain similar text, let’s say Meta Platforms Inc, then the function can still identify the cells and return the number in the corresponding cell.
+If the criteria is to identify how many cells contain similar text, let’s say Meta Platforms Inc., then the function can still identify the cells and return the number in the corresponding cell.

 The COUNTIF function can also identify blank and non-blank cells and return their count.
 Why are such cells so important?